Barnard FLIP Library

 Books that are heavily annotated, written in, or highlighted in pen, highlighter, or other permanent markers

-Books that have never been used (or have not been used in the past two years) in Columbia and/or Barnard courses
+Books that are not being used in current or upcoming Columbia and/or Barnard courses

 You may bring donated books to the Barnard Library Circulation & Help Desk in the Milstein Center for Teaching and Learning.
 Please only bring books when the Circulation & Help desk is open and make sure to specify that the book(s) are a donation for the Barnard FLIP Library.
 You’ll receive a slip of paper where you’ll identify the corresponding Columbia and/or Barnard class(es), department(s), and semester(s) for your donated book(s).

 - Barnard College and SGA have collaborated to collect unused points to provide support to students experiencing food insecurity.
 Students experiencing food insecurity may request points in Student Life in the Diana Center room 301.
 Students may request up to 45 points each time, and may request more points as needed and as available.

 The formal definition of a first-generation college student is a student whose parents did not complete a bachelor’s degree.
 However, at the Barnard Library, our definition is not rigid— rather, we consider a first-generation student to be any student who may self-identify as not having prior exposure to or knowledge of navigating institutions such as Barnard and Columbia and may need additional support.
 For example, this may include students whose parents attended a four-year college in an educational system outside of the United States, or students who have only had close contact to people with minimal college experience.